Chapter 8 Advising Travelers With Specific Needs

 - Air crews may perceive themselves to be low risk because of their generally healthy status and because their exposure time in-country is short.

-Pilots typically know some of the medications and classes of medications that are not permitted while flying, so clinicians should always discuss medication options.
-Medications with central nervous system adverse events should not be prescribed, and a trial should be taken between trips of any medication that could have side effects that may interfere with flying.
-Pilots and flight attendants should also be aware that certain foods and beverages containing trace amounts of products could cause a drug screen to turn positive.
-They should also consider the effects of drinking too much water (possibly causing hyponatremia) on health and drug tests.
+Pilots often know some of the medications and classes of medications that are not permitted while flying, so clinicians should always discuss medication options.
+Medications with central nervous system adverse events should not be prescribed, and pilots should take a trial between trips of any medication that could have side effects that may interfere with flying.
+Pilots and flight attendants should also be aware that certain foods and beverages contain trace amounts of products that could cause a drug screen to turn positive.
+They should also consider the effects on health and drug tests of drinking too much water (possibly causing hyponatremia).
 If questions arise, an aeromedical examiner should be consulted who will know the Federal Aviation Administration rules for what medications can and cannot be taken by pilots.
-These physicians are responsible for certifying that pilots are fit to fly, and they examine pilots on a regular basis.
+These physicians are responsible for certifying that pilots are fit to fly, and they examine pilots regularly.

 Although any travel health provider can see and advise flight crews, it is important to ask the crew member what the airline may require, in addition to what is required or recommended to maintain the person’s health while traveling.
 If in doubt, the travel health provider should contact the airline medical director or occupational health department for guidance.
 For example, some air crews primarily fly domestic routes or routes to Western Europe or Japan, so would not fly to a region of yellow fever risk in their normal daily work.
 However, an airline may require that crew members without contraindications be vaccinated against yellow fever, so that the airline has flexibility to shift crews and be able to address any urgent need.

 GENERAL HEALTH MEASURES